 To be eligible for appointment to the grade of Senior Occupational Therapist, a candidate must have at least 3 years of satisfactory service as Occupational Therapist I in aided special schools.

 Occupational Therapist I

-Promotion rank for Occupational Therapist II.
+- (a) Promotion Promotion rank for Occupational Therapist II. - (b) Direct Appointment

 To be eligible for appointment to the grade of Occupational Therapist I, a candidate must: